HelloPyunny/Football-AI-Generator/README.md

-# Best Formation Generator with Player Position Prediction
+# Football AI Genraltor

-This project generates the best formation for the selected 11 players.
+This project generates the best formation for the selected 11 players based on their provided stats.
+It also allows users to generate their own FC25 stats.
+The project includes backend scripts for machine learning models and a frontend for user interaction.

-Also this project predicts a player's **Position Group** (e.g., FW, MF, DF, GK), detailed **Position** (e.g., ST, CB), and **Overall Rating (OVR)** based on the player's stats.
-The workflow is divided into multiple scripts, each serving a distinct purpose.
+---

+## Features

+- Predicts the best formation for a team of 11 players.
+- Classifies players into position groups (FW, MF, DF, GK) and detailed positions (ST, CB, etc.).
+- Predicts player OVR (Overall Rating) based on their stats and position.
+- Provides a user-friendly interface for interacting with the system.

+---

+## Project Structure

-## Scripts Overview
+### Backend Scripts

+#### Prediction model

-- **predict_position_grouped.py**
+- **`predict_position_grouped.py`**
-  Trains a classification model (e.g., RandomForestClassifier) to classify a player into a Position Group (FW, MF, DF, GK).
+  Trains a classification model (e.g., `RandomForestClassifier`) to classify a player into a Position Group (FW, MF, DF, GK).

-- **predict_position.py**
+- **`predict_position.py`**
-  Trains a classification model to predict a player’s detailed Position (ST, CB, etc.).
+  Trains a classification model to predict a player’s detailed Position (e.g., ST, CB, etc.).

-- **predict_ovr.py**
+- **`predict_ovr.py`**
   Trains multiple regression models (one per Position) to predict a player’s OVR based on their stats when placed in a specific Position.

+- **`train_models.py`**
+  Combine and runs all the prediction files above and save it to a Pickle file.

+---

+### Formation Algorithm

+- **`formation.py`**
+  Saved 10 popular position into nodes and used it when needed

+---

-- **main.py**
+- **`optimal_team_formation.py`**
-  Combines the above modules to:

-  - Predict a new player's Position Group.
-  - Predict the detailed Position.
+  This module recommends the best football formation by maximizing total OVR based on each player's predicted performance across positions.

+  Features

-  - Compute the OVR for the predicted (or user-overridden) Position.
+  - Predicts per-position OVR for each player

-  The script also continuously prompts the user to view OVR predictions for alternative positions until the user chooses to exit.

-Start server with FasAPI:
+  - Evaluates all predefined formations

+  - Uses Hungarian algorithm to assign optimal positions

+  Returns:

+  - Best formation

+  - Total team OVR

+  - Player-position assignments

+  - Ranked list of all formations

+---

+- **`main.py`**
+  A FastAPI backend for:

+  - Predicting player position, position group, and OVR from input stats

+  - Recommending the optimal formation for a given list of 11 players

+## How to Start

+_Install requirements_ \
+pip3 install -r requirements.txt

+_Set up Database_ \
+cd Data python3 db_setup.py

+_Train models and save it as .pkl_ \
+cd Backend/prediction_model python3 train_models.py

+_Run Backend and Server_ \
-uvicorn main:app --reload
+cd Backend uvicorn main:app --reload \
-Start client: npm start
+cd client npm start